 With Brakes becoming a primary distributor for care packages in the UK, the new Brakes D2C Food Shop eCommerce platform had to feature home delivery; and click-to-collect for instant ordering with curbside pickup.

-“We were able to use the current commerce cloud and that made for a more efficient process,” said Hansen.
+Brakes’ B2B site was already hosted by SAP.
+“We were able to use the current Commerce Cloud and that made for a more efficient process,” said Hansen.
 “We increased commerce capabilities and using a microservices-based architecture was key in reducing time to value.”

 eCommerce features that transferred over from the B2B platform to the D2C included ERP for inventory functionality, check-out, product catalog and shopping cart.